**IMPORTANT** we have tested Tomcat 8.5.66. If you upgrade to a higher Tomcat version that we haven't tested you may encounter issues.

 We need to copy the files from the core lib directory that we just downloaded to the lib directory inside the installed Tomcat directory.
 Before we do that, it would be wise to copy the C:\lucee\tomcat\lib or C:\sqbox\lucee\tomcat\lib directory to use as a backup in case anything goes wrong.
 You can do that by running the following command:

 cp C:\lucee\tomcat\lib\ C:\lucee\tomcat\lib-bak\

 STEP 4 - Copy Libraries Over

-Notice that our current install of Tomcat has additional files to the jars we will be copying over.
-You won't want to delete these drivers unless you are upgrading them as well.
+Notice that our current install of Tomcat has files/folders in addition to the jar files we will be copying over.
+You won't want to delete these files/folders unless you are upgrading them as well.

-Start up the Tomcat/Railo service in the services screen the same way we shut it down.
-From the Lucce/Railo web admin check the version of tomcat.
+Start up the Lucee/Tomcat service on the webserver again.
+From the Lucee web admin check the version of tomcat.
 This information is found within the General Information in the Servlet Container value